 How to calculate annual leave for part-time staff

 Part-time workers should be treated no differently from full-time employees and are also entitled to 5.6 weeks of annual leave, but on a pro-rata basis.
-For example, if a part-time employee worked two days a week, you would calculate their annual leave by multiplying those two days by 5.6 weeks, which would give you a holiday allowance of 11.2 days.
-So the formula is:
+Here's how to calculate their entitlement:

-[Number of working days] x 5.6 = annual leave entitlement.
+[Number of working days per week] x 5.6 weeks = annual leave entitlement

 White sands